Accounting (ACCT)

 Strongly recommended for CPA exam eligibility.
 Continues the concepts studied in ACCT 3324 by examining the taxation of entities including S corporations, partnerships, limited liability companies, estates, and trusts.
 Emphasizes the tax aspects of the different forms of business entities and the planning involved in selecting the appropriate formation for conducting business.
 Typically offered: Alternate Years.

-ACCT 3327 Cost Accounting (5 Credits)
+ACCT 3327 Cost Accounting and Analytics (5 Credits)

 ACCT 3328 Auditing (5 Credits)